0hana/hanamake/README.md

 Any file or directory above or below a `<source-directory>` must not have tabs, spaces, or newlines in its name.
 Despite my best efforts to allow them (see [launch.sh](hanamake.source-code/launch.sh) and [launch-support](hanamake.source-code/launch-support)), the [build-support](hanamake.source-code/build-support) code (and [GNU makefile](hanamake.source-code/build-support/makefile) in particular) relies heavily on their absence.

-Functions invoked via a function pointer variable are not detected.
+Functions are only detected as dependencies when invoked directly (i.e. not through a function pointer variable).

-Global variable mutation effects are not accounted for.
+User defined global variable mutation effects are not accounted for by the testing system.

-Tests for C (including `extern "C"`) and C++ functions must only appear in files with their respective extentions
+Tests for C (including `extern "C"`) and C++ functions must only appear in files with their respective extentions:

 - `.c` for C and `extern "C"`
 - `.cpp` for C++

 and must use a slight variation in syntax for each as follows:

 ### C